Jay Luneau

-Wendell Jay Luneau (born December 1972) is an American lawyer, educator, and politician serving as a member of the Louisiana State Senate from the 29th district since 2016.
+Wendell Jay Luneau is an American lawyer, educator, and politician serving as a member of the Louisiana State Senate from the 29th district since 2016.
 A member of the Democratic Party, he represents parts of seven parishes in Central Louisiana.
 Before his election, Luneau practiced law in Alexandria, taught as an adjunct professor at Northwestern State University, and served as a magistrate judge in Ball.

 Early career

 Luneau opened the Luneau Law Office in Alexandria, representing small businesses and individuals in workers’ compensation, personal injury, and damage claims.
 He has also served as an adjunct professor at Northwestern State University and as a magistrate judge in Ball.

 Louisiana Senate

 District

 District 29 encompasses communities in Central Louisiana, drawing territory from Bienville, Grant, Jackson, Lincoln, Natchitoches, Rapides, and Winn parishes.
 The seat includes sections of Alexandria, Pineville, Natchitoches, Ruston, and nearby towns such as Winnfield, Jonesboro, Arcadia, and Grambling, and has a majority-Black constituency.